dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 ## 6. Angular Universal Transfer API

-The Angular Universal team has added [Domino](https://github.com/fgnass/domino) to the platform-server.
-This simply means more DOM manipulations can happen out of the box within server side contexts.
+The Angular Universal team has added [Domino](https://github.com/fgnass/domino) to the `platform-server`.
+This simply means more DOM manipulations can happen out of the box within server-side contexts.

 Furthermore, two modules, `ServerTransferStateModule` and `BrowserTransferModule` has been added to Angular Universal.
-These modules allow you to generate information as part of your rendering with platform-server, and then transfer it to the client side to avoid re-generation of the same information.
+These modules allow you to generate information as part of your rendering with platform-server and then transfer it to the client side to avoid re-generation of the same information.
 In summary, it transfers state from the server which means developers do not need to make a second HTTP request once the application makes it to the client.

 ## 7. Faster Compiler